roboseb/vectorizor/README.md

     Some shit came up that made me not particularly want to work on this for a few days.
 Back to the grind.

     The bitch can now draw one line from start to finish without overflowing or underflowing.

+February 4th, 2024

+    Good strides yesterday, gonna try to do about 3 hours of work today.
+As I said yesterday, hopefully today will be the last day.

+    Got a lot of shit done today.
+But I'm hungry and it sure as shit ain't done.
+Gonna get back to this later.